 Honors Program

-Honors Program with Combined B.B.A./M.AC.
-Degree Option

-The School of Accounting offers an honors program that gives students the options of earning undergraduate-degree honors and participating in a combined undergraduate and graduate program.
+The School of Accounting offers an honors program that gives students the option of earning undergraduate-degree honors.
 Students who have not completed any upper-division accounting coursework may participate in the program if they have achieved a minimum overall GPA of 3.3 and a minimum score of 80 percent on the accounting competency exam.
 Students who have completed no more than six credits of upper-division accounting coursework may participate in the honors program if they have achieved a minimum overall GPA of 3.3 and have earned a minimum of a "B+" in all upper-division accounting coursework.
 Students who have completed more than six credits of upper-division accounting coursework are not eligible to participate in the program.
 Honors credit may be earned for a total of eight different upper-division accounting and tax courses.
-Students may earn honors credit by registering for a section restricted for honors students and completing the honors compact, or by registering for a non-restricted section and completing the honors compact.
+Students may earn honors credit by registering for a section restricted for honors students and completing the honors compact.
+Students must be registered in a cohort section to be eligible to complete the honors compact.
 Each of the honors compacts have established requirements and include written memos, summaries and/or reports and may include individual and/or group assignments.
 Students who successfully complete the honors compact will be awarded honors credit for the course.
 Honors compacts will not be available during the summer term.
 A capstone experience will be available for students when they are within 12 months of completing the undergraduate degree requirements.
-The capstone experience consists of a case analysis and presentation.
+The capstone experience usually consists of a case analysis and presentation.
+To participate in the capstone experience, students must have successfully completed ACG3141, ACG4401, and TAX4001.
+In addition, they must have either completed ACG4651 or be currently enrolled in ACG4651.

 To be eligible to graduate with undergraduate honors, students must achieve an overall GPA of at least 3.0 and an Accounting GPA (upper-division ACG and TAX courses) of at least 3.0, earn honors credit for at least five upper-division accounting or tax courses and successfully complete the capstone experience.
-All program requirements must be completed within four years after beginning the program.
-To be eligible for the joint undergraduate/graduate degree program, students must achieve an overall GPA of at least 3.3 and an accounting GPA (upper-division ACG and TAX courses) of at least 3.3, earn honors credit for at least five upper-level accounting or tax courses and successfully complete the capstone experience.
-All program requirements must be completed within four years after beginning the program.
+All program requirements must be completed within four semesters (excluding summers) after beginning the program.
+If a student meets these requirements, he or she will be eligible for a GMAT/GRE waiver related to admission to the Master of Accounting and the Master of Taxation degree programs.

 Students admitted to the program must maintain high academic and ethical standards.
 Students may be dismissed from the program for earning two grades less than "B" in upper-level accounting or tax courses, earning any grade less than "C" or violating the Code of Academic Integrity.